AminTaheri23/DeepLearnig-Notes-AndrewNg-Course/Deep Learning Specialization Courses 3,4,5.md

 [TOC]

 ## Structuring Machine learning projects

 ### week 1

-#### Why strategy?
+#### Why strategy

 because there are a lot of parameters that we can determine, so we need a good strategy to find the best path to success.

 <img src="Deep Learning Specialization Courses 3,4,5.assets/image-20200423085007994.png" alt="image-20200423085007994" style="zoom:70%;" />

-#### Orthogonalization:
+#### Orthogonalization

 distribute controllers in angles (at 90 degree) good fit on train (if not good on this use bigger net, Adam , ... ) -> dev (if we didn't do well on dev use regularization, bigger train) - > test (use bigger dev set if test set accuracy is bad) -> real world (dev set and cost function) early stopping is not good

-#### single number Evaluation Metric:
+#### single number Evaluation Metric

 f1 score = harmonic mean of precision and recall always use dev set average is not bad to use and gain insights.

 #### Satisficing and optimizing metric

 how to combine accuracy and running time. using optimizing (maximize accuracy) and satisficing running time (time < 100 ms)

 maximize accuracy and s.t.
 FP < 1

 #### Train Dev Test Distributions

 dev aka hold out is used as a metric to find a good classifier hyper parameters and then we go and test our classifier on test set

 random shuffle data from all the distribution

-**choose a dev set and test set to reflect data you expect to get in the future and consider important to do well on **
+importat: **choose a dev set and test set to reflect data you expect to get in the future and consider important to do well on**

 #### Size of the dev and test sets

 - old era with 100 examples 60/30/10.
 - new era = 98/1/1 (1 millions of data)
 - better use test set

 #### When to change dev/test sets and metrics

 When user choice is not consistent with your metric.

 - amend your metric if you are not satisfy with it or it's not in correspondence with user choices

-#### Why human-level performance?
+#### Why human-level performance

 1. advances of dl is competitive with human
 2. workflow of learning is similar

 - Bayes optimal error in the optimal error. (aka Bayes Error).
 - manual error analysis why did a person get this right